 The fabric used is made from 600D ripstop polyester.
 Polyester is naturally water-resistant and when is made in a thick weave like 600D, is incredibly durable too.
 Not only will the polyester last but it’ll also keep you warm and comfortable.

 Setting up the Helinox Lite is pretty simple although confusing on your first try.
 Once you’ve figured it out, it’ll be up in no time.
 Once set up, this lightweight camping cot is super comfy and will give you a lovely night’s rest.

 The only downside is that it’s a little narrow and if you’re a side sleeper you may bang your knees on the frame a bit.
 Otherwise, it’s an awesome backpacking camping cot.

-The set up is very easy, especially with their included Pivot Arm that helps pop in the last bit without having to use any force.
+The setup is very easy, especially with their included Pivot Arm that helps pop in the last bit without having to use any force.
 Once up the cot is comfy and you can roll around as much as you like.

-The Maine Heritage Cot outranks all others when it comes to style.
+The Bayer of Maine Heritage Cot outranks all others when it comes to style.
 You can see from the picture above how delicious it looks with its wooden frame and beige fabric.
 It looks like it should be in a luxury safari tent.